 The attention of investors is drawn to the fact that they may not recover the total value of their invested capital.

-The sub-fund's net asset value will depend mainly on direct and indirect equity market fluctuations and on risks such as:
+The sub-fund's net asset value will depend mainly on direct and indirect bond market fluctuations and on risks such as those inherent to investment in derivatives.